uswds/uswds-site/pages/about/community.md

 ## Join the community
 The USWDS community has been working together since 2015 to make it easier to build accessible, mobile-friendly government websites.

-Join us in the `#uswds-public` channel in Slack by [filling out our form](https://docs.google.com/forms/d/e/1FAIpQLSfFoLTRV00g1iIEZv404wJ0BRwNc6CPKbyXMCeXLjDKDv9g4Q/viewform).
+Join us in [USWDS GitHub Discussions](https://github.com/uswds/uswds/discussions).
 The community is open to the public.
 Members include content specialists, designers, engineers, and other technologists who share ideas, challenges, lessons learned, and best practices in design and design systems.

-<a href="https://docs.google.com/forms/d/e/1FAIpQLSfFoLTRV00g1iIEZv404wJ0BRwNc6CPKbyXMCeXLjDKDv9g4Q/viewform" class="usa-button site-button">Join the USWDS Community</a>
+<a href="https://github.com/uswds/uswds/discussions" class="usa-button site-button">Join USWDS GitHub Discussions</a>

-If you're having trouble, email [{{ site.uswds_email }}](mailto:{{ site.uswds_email }}?subject=Join%20USWDS%20Slack) with _Join the USWDS Community_ in the subject.

 ## Contribute to USWDS
 There are several ways to contribute to USWDS.
 Participating in the community is one way to contribute.
 See [our contributing guidelines](https://github.com/uswds/uswds/blob/develop/CONTRIBUTING.md) for more about how to contribute back to our codebase.
 Also, please note that every submission we receive goes through a full design and code review.